As part of our mission, we have several programs that assist people and congregations.

 Self-Development of People provides grants to those living in poverty to help improve their lives.
 More information can be found here.

-Racial Ethnic & Women’s Ministries provides grants to newly established congregations.
+Racial Equity & Women’s Intercultural Ministries provides grants to newly established congregations.
 Congregations can apply for grants for the first year of ministry and beyond at varying amounts.
 You can find those grants, called Mission Program Grants, here.
 These grants are also part of our 1001 New Worshiping Communities movement.

 Presbyterian Disaster Assistance